Thinking of Moving to Columbus?

-When Ohio officially became a state in 1803, Columbus did not exist yet.
-The first state capital of Ohio was a small town called Chillicothe located along the Scioto River.
+When Ohio officially became a state in 1803, Columbus did not exist.
+The first state capital of Ohio was a small town called Chillicothe, located along the Scioto River.
 In 1810, Ohio’s general assembly voted to choose a new state capital and wanted its location to be within 40 miles of the city’s actual geographic center.
 Four businessmen from the small, nearby town of Franklinton offered up 20 acres of free land, and on February 14, 1812, this very land was chosen to be the site of Ohio’s state capital.
-In 1816 Columbus was incorporated.
-The original name chosen for the state capital was “Ohio City,” however, they changed it to “Columbus” at the last minute.
+In 1816, Columbus was incorporated.
+The original name chosen for the state capital was “Ohio City,” however, it was changed to “Columbus” at the last minute.

 Today, Columbus is home to a diverse variety of people of all ages and ethnicities.
 Ohio State University draws in students from across the globe, and Columbus’ booming music, entertainment, sports, and culinary scenes leave little to be desired.